VincentYanJk/qauntbackend/README.md

-# GPTQuant: BTC Quant Trading Framework
+# Quant Trading Framework

-GPTQuant is a professional-grade modular framework for backtesting and live trading of Bitcoin strategies.
+This is a professional-grade modular framework for backtesting and live trading of Bitcoin strategies.
 It supports classical strategies, machine learning models, and real-time Binance integration.

 ---